ardriveapp/turbo-sdk/README.md

 ##### `upload-folder`

-Upload a folder of files and creates and uploads a manifest file for the folder to the Turbo Upload Service.
+Upload a folder of files and create and upload a manifest file for the folder upload to the Turbo Upload Service.

 Command Options: